GSA/fedramp-gov/_posts/2022-09-01-fedramp-releases-updated-brand-guide.md

 Note that the FedRAMP PMO will be updating FedRAMP documents, templates, and communications to reflect these updates on a rolling basis.

+<h4 style>When do the new Branding Guidelines take effect?</h4>
+We ask that our current stakeholders make these updates as soon as possible but ideally no later than October 1, 2022.

 <h4 style>Branding Guide Requirements: </h4>
+The existing FedRAMP brand use policies below are a reminder for all stakeholders.
 1. <b>The FedRAMP PMO must approve any educational or promotional campaigns</b> used by federal agencies, cloud service providers (CSPs), and third-party assessment organizations (3PAOs) that feature the FedRAMP name and/or logo prior to use.
 The submitted materials will be reviewed for consistency with these guidelines within two (2) weeks of receipt of the materials.
 Materials should be submitted to <a href="mailto:info@fedramp.gov?subject=FedRAMP Branding Review">info@fedramp.gov</a> with the subject line: “FedRAMP Branding Review.”
 2. The use of the FedRAMP name and/or logo, in conjunction with qualified products or services (i.e., FedRAMP recognized 3PAOs or FedRAMP Authorized CSPs), does not require additional approval.
 3. The <b>FedRAMP name is a registered trademark of the General Services Administration, and companies can only use it in compliance with the terms of a license agreement with GSA</b>.
 Companies that are not current FedRAMP participants listed on the FedRAMP Marketplace do not have permission to use the FedRAMP name, per GSA policy.